ViswanathL/APIValidationWrapper/README.md

 # APIValidationWrapper
-Express validator wrapper as middleware with custom validations support
+[ExpressValidator](https://express-validator.github.io/docs/custom-validators-sanitizers.html) wrapper as middleware with custom validations support

    - Add just a json metadata for each API